haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “Why doesn’t you put on you own shoes?” she said when Mary quietly held out her foot.

 “My Ayah did it,” answered Mary, staring.
 “It was the custom.”

-She said that very often—“It was the custom.”
+She said that very often, “It was the custom.”
 The native servants were always saying it.

 If one told them to do a thing their ancestors had not done for a thousand years they gazed at one mildly and said, “It is not the custom” and one knew that was the end of the matter.

-It had not been the custom that Mistress Mary should do anything but stand and allow herself to be dressed like a doll, but before she was ready for breakfast she began to suspect that her life at Misselthwaite Manor would end by teaching her a number of things quite new to her—things such as putting on her own shoes and stockings, and picking up things she let fall.
+It had not been the custom that Mistress Mary should do anything but stand and allow herself to be dressed like a doll,

+but before she was ready for breakfast she began to suspect that her life at Misselthwaite Manor would end by teaching her a number of things quite new to her

+things such as putting on her own shoes and stockings, and picking up things she let fall.

-If Martha had been a well-trained fine young lady’s maid she would have been more subservient and respectful and would have known that it was her business to brush hair, and button boots, and pick things up and lay them away.
+If Martha had been a well-trained fine young lady’s maid she would have been more subservient and respectful

+and would have known that it was her business to brush hair, and button boots, and pick things up and lay them away.

-She was, however, only an untrained Yorkshire rustic who had been brought up in a moorland cottage with a swarm of little brothers and sisters who had never dreamed of doing anything but waiting on themselves and on the younger ones who were either babies in arms or just learning to totter about and tumble over things.
+She was, however, only an untrained Yorkshire rustic who had been brought up in a moorland cottage with a swarm of little brothers and sisters

+who had never dreamed of doing anything but waiting on themselves and on the younger ones who were either babies in arms or just learning to totter about and tumble over things.

 If Mary Lennox had been a child who was ready to be amused she would perhaps have laughed at Maryous readiness to talk, but Mary only listened to her coldly and wondered at her freedom of manner.

 At first she was not at all interested, but gradually, as the girl rattled on in her good-tempered, homely way, Mary began to notice what she was saying.

-“Eh! you should see ’em all,” she said.
+“Eh! you should see them all,” she said.

 “There’s twelve of us and my father only gets sixteen shilling a week.

-I can tell you my mother’s put to it to get porridge for ’em all.
+I can tell you my mother’s put to it to get porridge for them all.

-They tumble about on the moor and play there all day and mother says the air of the moor fattens ’em.
+They tumble about on the moor and play there all day and mother says the air of the moor fattens them.

 She says she believes they eat the grass same as the wild ponies do.